Operation Halyard: Evacuation from Koceljeva

-On the eve of the invasion by the Red Army in September 1944, the supreme command of the Yugoslav Army, along with the Halyard and Ranger missions, left Pranjani and transferred to Mačva.
-Another improvised airstrip at Koceljeva had been built.
+On the eve of the invasion by the Red Army in September 1944, the Supreme Command of the Yugoslav Army, along with the Halyard and Ranger missions, left Pranjani and transferred to Mačva.
+Another improvised airstrip at Koceljeva had been built between 15–17 September.
 The runway was 400 meters long.
-It was constructed between 15–17 September.
-Twenty airmen, a Frenchman, a few Italians, and two US medical officers were evacuated on 17 September.
+Twenty airmen, a Frenchman, a few Italians, and two American medical officers were evacuated on 17 September.